Cactaceae

 Oreocereus pseudofossulatus

 Columnar cactus to 10′ tall.
 Stems to 3″ diameter with 10–13 tuberculate ribs.
 Straw yellow spines up to 2″ long.
-Course white hairs grow out of the areoles somewhat obscuring the stem of the plant and giving it a shaggy appearence.
+Course white hairs grow out of the areoles somewhat obscuring the stem of the plant and giving it a shaggy appearance.
 3″ tubular red-pink flowers.
 Large yellow edible fruits, partially self fertile.
 Highlands of central Bolivia.
 Easily grown.
 Z8b

 Pachycereus pecten-aborginum ”Cardon” “Chawe”